futpix/caravans-in-australia/content/review/1259-Urban-Caravans-Tungsten-X-Terrain-Series-2-21.md

   ogtitle: "Should I buy Tungsten X-Terrain Series 2 21 by Urban Caravans?"
   ogdescription: "The Urban Caravans Tungsten X-Terrain Series 2 21 is classed as Off Road, and sleeps 4 people.
 It is Made Overseas and comes in at 21 ft.
 It generally has Separate shower & toilet."
 categories: ["Urban Caravans"]
-tags: ["Sleeps 4", "21 ft", "Off Road", "Separate shower & toilet", "Full height", "Price Unknown"]
+tags: ["Sleeps 4", "21 ft", "Off Road", "Separate shower & toilet", "Full height", "Price Unknown", "Made Overseas"]
 totalLength: ""
 bodyLength: "6.4"
 totalHeight: ""